swethark105/Playwright_POC/README.MD.txt

 # 🎭 Playwright POC – UI Test Automation with TypeScript

-This project demonstrates an end-to-end UI test automation framework using Playwright and TypeScript.
+This project demonstrates an end-to-end UI test automation framework using Playwright and TypeScript for a eCommerce application.
 It includes step-by-step screenshots, CI integration with Jenkins on Windows, and testing of key functionalities like login, adding to cart, and navigating to the shopping cart.

 ---